-Being side-lined with a knee injury has been very frustrating.
+Being sidelined with a knee injury has been very frustrating.
 Rather than lament what I can’t do, I’ve chosen to focus on what I can.
-I’ve been doing a lot of Pure Barre workouts (they really do change the shape of your body) and anything I can to strengthen and straighten my leg again.
+I’ve been doing many Pure Barre workouts (they really do change the shape of your body) and anything I can to strengthen and straighten my leg again.

 When I’m back to normal, I run a bit (depending upon how cooperative my Achilles’ tendons feel).
 I like to walk, hike, and incorporate jumping moves.
 I’ll add walking lunges and body-weight squats because they’re great for everything below the waist.

 Deb: You say you don’t want to dress the way other women your age dress.
-What advice do you have for 40 who are struggling with breaking out of the old lady look rut?
+What advice do you have for 40 who struggle to break out of the old lady look rut?

 Helen: Try something different.
 Keep it sleek – that’s the key.
 Pick one tasteful but edgy outfit and take it for a spin.
-See if it doesn’t change your outlook in a positive way.
+See if it doesn’t positively change your outlook.
 If it does, ride the wave!
 If it doesn’t, don’t give up.
 Try something else.
 If you’re not afraid to experiment, you’ll hit upon a style that will be both fresh and flattering.
 What that does for your confidence is priceless.

 Deb: Anything else you would like to add?